HeuristicSolutions/Heuristics.TestEngineerEval/README.md

 You will be writing tests against our QA training site: [https://training.qa.learningbuilder.net/](https://training.qa.learningbuilder.net/)

+Since we serve the licensing and credentialing industry, we have created a fictional licensing organization called the "American Society of Office Dogs" to serve as a sample scenario :)

-We turn off our QA sites when they are not being used, so you may need to click a button to start it up:
+**Note:** We turn off our QA sites when they are not being used, so you may need to click a button to start it up:

 ![Starting the test site](https://github.com/HeuristicSolutions/Heuristics.TestEngineerEval/blob/main/assets/TurnSiteOn.png?raw=true)

-It may take a few minutes to full start up.
+**It may take a few minutes to fully start up, and pages may be slow to load the first time you access them.** The training site is hosted on a shared server with other QA resources; if responsiveness becomes an issue for you, please reach out and let us know!

 ## How to log in